Grand Theft Auto: Vice City: Setting

-The game's look, particularly the clothing and vehicles, reflect its 1980s setting.
-Many themes are borrowed from the major films Scarface (1983) and Carlito's Way (1993), the latter for its characterisation and portrayal of nuanced criminals.
-The television series Miami Vice (1984–89) was also a major influence and was regularly watched by the team throughout development.
-Art director Aaron Garbut used the series as a reference point in creating neon lighting.
-In recreating a 1980s setting, the team found it "relatively painless" due to the distinct culture of the time period and the team's familiarity of the era.
-The art team was provided with large volumes of research, as well as reference photographs from other members of the development team.
-The team organised field research trips to Miami shortly after the development of Grand Theft Auto III, splitting into small teams and observing the streets.
+The game's look, particularly the clothing and vehicles, reflects its 1980s setting.
+Many themes were borrowed from the crime films Scarface (1983) and Carlito's Way (1993), the latter for its characterisation of nuanced criminals.
+The television series Miami Vice (1984–1989) was also a major influence and was regularly watched by the team throughout development.
+Art director Aaron Garbut used the series as a reference point for emulating neon lighting.
+In recreating a 1980s setting, the team found it "relatively painless" due to the distinct culture of the time period and the team's familiarity with the era.
+The art team was provided with large volumes of research, as well as reference photographs taken by other members of the development team.
+The team organised field research trips to Miami shortly after completing the development of Grand Theft Auto III, splitting into small teams and observing the streets.

 Story and characters

 The team spent time "solving [the] riddle" of a speaking protagonist, a notable departure from Grand Theft Auto III's silent protagonist Claude.
-Ray Liotta portrayed protagonist Tommy Vercetti.
-Liotta described the role as challenging: "You're creating a character that's not there before ...
+Ray Liotta portrayed protagonist Tommy Vercetti and described the role as challenging: "You're creating a character that's not there before ...
 It's so intensive".
-When recording the role, the team used blue screen in order to allow Liotta to visualise "how it's gonna move".
-The team ensured that the player felt "real affinity" for Tommy, making the narrative a key development interest.
+While recording his voice, the team captured his physical performance against a blue screen to get a sense of how to visualise the cutscenes.
+The team strove to make the player feel a "real affinity" for Tommy by prioritising the game's narrative.
 Dan Houser described Tommy as "strong and dangerous and prepared to wait for the right opportunity to arrive".
-Director Navid Khonsari recalled Liotta frequently complaining on set and found him difficult to work with as a result.
-"In some sessions he was ... into it, but then sometimes ... he was very dark and couldn't work", said Sam Houser.
-Following the game's success, Liotta reportedly complained that he was underpaid for the role.
+Director Navid Khonsari found Liotta occasionally difficult to work with.
+Sam Houser said, "In some sessions he was ... into it, but then sometimes ... he was very dark and couldn't work".